Asabeneh/30-Days-Of-JavaScript/10_Day_Sets_and_Maps/10_day_Sets_and_Maps.md

 ## Set

 Set is  a collection of elements.
 Set can only contains unique elements.
-Lets see how to create a set
+Let us see how to create a set in the section below.

 ### Creating an empty set